kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-DoSH is a superset of shell script, providing additional commamds geared towards cross-platform system automation.
+DoSH is a superset of shell script, providing additional commands geared towards cross-platform system automation.
 DoSH can be transpiled into executable shell scripts.